We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 In what is perhaps the most basic thing in the world, I stop in a Starbucks drive through once a week every summer on the way to beach volleyball for one of these things.
 The passion tea lemonade is as addicting as it is delicious, and I think it’s just as good unsweetened.

-Closely related to the above thirst quencher, the equally Instagram-friendly Pink Drink is made from passion fruit, acai, strawberries, and coconut milk.
-This Copycat Starbucks Pink Drink recipe has a base of acai berry tea and uses white grape juice to help sweeten it and intensify the fruity flavors.
+Closely related to the above thirst quencher, the equally Instagram-friendly Pink Drink is made from passion fruit, acaí, strawberries, and coconut milk.
+This recipe has a base of acaí berry tea and uses white grape juice to help sweeten it and intensify the fruity flavors.

-While you can buy chai latte tea cups for your Keurig, it’s a little more fun to run down the spice aisle at the store and get everything you need to follow this DIY Starbucks Chai Tea Latte recipe.
+While you can buy chai latte tea cups for your Keurig, it’s a little more fun to run down the spice aisle at the store and get everything you need to follow this DIY chai tea latte.
 You’ll need cinnamon, cardamom, nutmeg, cloves, and ginger, plus honey, black tea, and milk (and water, of course).

 The key to a successful flat white is a fine, frothy milk.
-If you actually have a frother, now is the time to use it!
+If you actually have a frother, now is the time to use it.
 If not, you can blend or whisk the milk until it froths.
 All you need to do is pour the milk over the coffee when you’re satisfied with the froth.
-Stir in sugar to taste, but this is a drink that I think is actually better without the sweetener.
+Stir in sugar to taste, but this is a drink that may actually better without the sweetener.